-Vermont Nuclear Power
+Vermont Yankee Nuclear Power Station

-The Vermont Yankee Nuclear Power Station (Vermont Yankee) is a nominal 650 megawatt boiling water reactor located in the southeastern corner of Vermont, in the town of Vernon.
-Vermont Yankee is the largest electric generation station within Vermont.
+The Vermont Yankee Nuclear Power Station (Vermont Yankee) was a nominal 650 megawatt (electric) Boiling Water Reactor located in the southeastern corner of Vermont, in the town of Vernon.
+While operational, Vermont Yankee was the largest electric generation station within Vermont.

-In addition, Vermont Yankee also needed to receive approval from the State of Vermont to operate beyond 2012.
-Entergy Nuclear Vermont Yankee petitioned the Vermont Public Service Board for a Certificate of Public Good in Docket 7862, to operate Vermont Yankee for an additional twenty-year period ending in 2032.
+In addition, Vermont Yankee also needed approval from the State of Vermont to operate beyond 2012.
+Entergy Nuclear Vermont Yankee petitioned the Vermont Public Service Board for a Certificate of Public Good in Docket 7862, to operate Vermont Yankee for an additional twenty-year period.
 However, on August 27, 2013, Entergy announced that Vermont Yankee would cease operations in the fourth quarter of 2014 for economic reasons, and also amended its petition in Docket 7862 to seek approval to operate only through December 31, 2014.
 On September 23, 2013, Entergy formally notified the NRC that it would cease operations in 2014.